gchq/sleeper/docs/development/design-risks-and-mitigations.md

 In this section we outline some of the risks in the current design of Sleeper, and document some of the potential mitigations.
 There are 3 main risks to the current design:

 - Running out of memory when loading information about all the current file references in a Sleeper table or tables in to memory.
 - Slow or out-of-date queries due to needing to periodically update the view of the file references in tables.
 - Limited throughput of the state store committer.

 Each of these risks is considered separately in the following subsections.

-## Running out of memory when loading information about all the current file references in a Sleeper table or tables in to memory.
+## Running out of memory when loading Sleeper table state into memory.

 See https://github.com/gchq/sleeper/issues/4214 for the issue that tracks possible work on this.

 In many places in Sleeper, we need to load the current state of a table in to memory from the state store.
 This state includes the details of the partitions and the file references.
-Examples of places where we load this state include: garbage collection, creation of compaction jobs, metrics, queries and the state store committer lambda.
-All of these approaches currently use AWS lambda.
+Examples of places where we load this state include:

+- Garbage collection
+- Creation of compaction jobs
+- Metrics
+- Queries
+- The state store committer

+All of these currently use AWS Lambda.
 Currently an invocation of a lambda can have at most 10240MB of memory.
-Hence there is a risk of running out of memory if a table has lots of partitions and hence lots of file references or if the file references for multiple tables are all loaded in to memory at the same time.
+Hence there is a risk of running out of memory if a table has lots of partitions and hence lots of file references, or if the state for multiple tables are loaded in to memory at the same time.

 Most of the places where we need to load the state only require the state of a single table to be in memory at a time.
 For example, garbage collection happens independently for each Sleeper table and so only the state of one table needs